Darren Wyse: National Championship Wrestling

 Wanting to wrestle in his hometown, Wyse held a wrestling event at his old junior high school around 1992.
 Although he had originally held the show so as to put some of his booking ideas to work, the show was so successful that he ran a second show several months later.
 He began holding fundraising events for the local recreation commission and eventually decided to run regular events in the York-Red Lion area under the National Championship Wrestling banner and opened a training center in York.
 He also became involved in WPW and Dan Kowal's Women's Extreme Wrestling.

 In 1999, he made an appearance on The Howard Stern Show promoting an upcoming NCW show featuring a member of Stern's "Wack Pack", Fred the Elephant Boy.
-Wyse also brought his wife, who appeared in his promotion as a ring card girl, as well another ring card girl as his alleged mistress.
+Wyse also brought his wife, who appeared in his promotion as a ring card girl, as well another ring card girl, Kimberly, as his alleged mistress.
 The premise was that the two knew about each other and that Howard Stern would "rate" them for Wyse.
 Both were rated as 10s by the gang.
-His appearance on the Howard Stern became one of the highest-rated episodes in the show's history and was broadcast several times while in syndication on E!.
+His appearance on the Howard Stern Show became one of the highest-rated episodes in the show's history and was re-broadcast several times while in syndication on E!.
 He and his wife have since divorced.
+After being romantically linked to several of Pro Wrestling's hottest female starlets, he would then marry his High School Sweetheart, (a different) Kimberly.

 Wyse also worked in various independent promotions as a color commentator with announcer Chad "R.C."
 Gerber, most notably, for Hardway Wrestling & Combat Zone Wrestling's Cage of Death III at the ECW Arena in December 2001.
 Although there were plans to bring in Wyse for a series of matches against Eddie Valentine, a dispute between him and independent wrestler Rockin' Rebel as well as scheduling conflicts caused the angle to be dropped.
 On March 9, 2002, Wyse also appeared on the second show for Iron Man Championship Wrestling at the Olivets Youth Center in downtown Reading, Pennsylvania.